 K80-K87 Diseases of the gallbladder, biliary tract and pancreas

-Q44 Congenital malformations of the gallbladder, bile ducts and liver
+Q44 Congenital anomalies [malformations] of the gallbladder, bile ducts and liver

-There can be many reasons and factors preceding the deformation of the gallbladder.
-Usually, such reasons are divided into those that were formed before birth, as well as those that appeared later.
+There can be many reasons and factors preceding gallbladder deformation.
+Typically, such reasons are divided into those that were formed before birth, as well as those that appeared later.

-Congenital deformity of the gallbladder may appear as a result of any disturbances in the intrauterine formation of the unborn child.
-The reason may be a hereditary predisposition, as well as the lifestyle of a pregnant woman: abuse of nicotine, alcohol, excessive physical activity.
+Congenital deformation of the gallbladder may appear as a result of any disturbances in the intrauterine formation of the unborn child.
+The cause may be a hereditary predisposition, as well as the lifestyle of a pregnant woman: abuse of nicotine, alcohol, excessive physical activity.

-The following are considered as the reasons for the acquired deformity of the gallbladder:
+The following are considered causes of acquired deformation of the gallbladder:

 • chronic inflammatory process of the biliary tract;

-• systematic overeating, alternation of strict diets (when relative starvation is replaced by bouts of binge eating), eating disorders;
+• systematic overeating, alternating strict diets (when relative starvation is replaced by bouts of gluttony), violation eating behavior;

-• excessive physical exertion on the abdominal muscles;
+• excessive physical stress on the abdominal muscles;

 • adhesive process;